All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Introduction

 It is worth to mention a result of Jahel and Tsankov~\cite{jahel2020invariant} who prove that for a large number of classes, EPPA implies the ordering property (which is closely related to the Ramsey property, see~\cite{Kechris2005}).
 In particular, this implies that while for Ramsey classes, there exists an ordering of \Fraisse{} limit which is compatible with the group of automorphisms, for EPPA classes satisfying the conditions of~\cite{jahel2020invariant} such a global ordering cannot be definable.
-This in fact may be the main dividing line which may be schematically depicted as follows.
+This in fact may be one of the main dividing lines.

+Based on all this information and an analogous scheme in the Ramsey context~\cite{Hubicka2016}, this may be schematically depicted as follows.

 This paper is organised as follows: In Section~\ref{sec:background}, we give all the necessary notions and definitions.
-In Section~\ref{sec:graphs}, which is supposed to serve as a warm-up, we give a new proof of (coherent strengthening of) Hrushovski's theorem~\cite{hrushovski1992}.
-Then, in Sections~\ref{sec:relstructures} and~\ref{sec:infinite_languages}, we show that the construction generalises naturally to relational $\GammaL$-structures.
+In Section~\ref{sec:graphs}, which is supposed to serve as a warm-up, we give a new proof of (a coherent strengthening of) Hrushovski's theorem~\cite{hrushovski1992}.
+Then, in Sections~\ref{sec:relstructures} and~\ref{sec:infinite_languages}, we show that this new construction generalises naturally to relational $\GammaL$-structures.
 In Section~\ref{sec:functions}, we add a new layer which allows the language to also contain unary functions.
 In Section~\ref{sec:faithful}, we combine this with techniques introduced earlier~\cite{hodkinson2003,Evans3} to obtain irreducible structure faithfulness, and in Section~\ref{sec:cycles}, we once again use a similar construction to deal with forbidden homomorphic images, which allows us to prove the main theorems of this paper in Sections~\ref{sec:maintree},~\ref{sec:main} and~\ref{sec:ramsey}.
 Finally, in Section~\ref{sec:applications}, we apply our results and prove EPPA for the class of $k$-orientations with $d$-closures, thereby confirming the first part of~\cite[Conjecture~7.5]{Evans2}.
-We also prove Corollary~\ref{cor:free}, illustrate the usage of Theorems~\ref{thm:nreppa} and~\ref{thm:mainstrong} on the example of integer-valued metric spaces with no large subspaces, where all vertices are in distance 1 from each other and prove EPPA for languages with constants.
+We also prove Corollary~\ref{cor:free}, illustrate the usage of Theorems~\ref{thm:nreppa} and~\ref{thm:mainstrong} on the example of integer-valued metric spaces with no large subspaces, where all vertices are in distance 1 from each other and prove EPPA for languages with constants or certain classes with non-unary functions.